DerivKit logo black ForecastKit#

 This expression reduces to the standard Fisher matrix when the covariance is independent of the parameters.

-Interpretation: The generalized Gaussian Fisher provides a consistent local approximation when both the signal and noise depend on the model parameters.
+The generalized Gaussian Fisher provides a consistent local approximation when both the signal and noise depend on the model parameters.

 X–Y Fisher Formalism#